 If you take your dog camping, don’t leave your dog for long periods.

 Should it get cold at night, your small dog may need a sweater.
 I’m all about clothing my dogs in proper dog gear to keep them extra warm.
 And, don’t forget to bring their blanket from home.
-They need their comfort of the home too.
-Some campers bring their pillow from home, so, remember that your dogs also need to feel comfortable, and bringing their things from home will surely help.
+They need the comfort of the home too.
+Some campers bring their pillow from home, so remember that your dogs also need to feel comfortable, and bringing their things from home will surely help.

 Do you have any other tips for taking your dog camping?